pichim/PM2_PES_Board_Example/docs/markdown/kinematics.md

 - Left wheel velocity $\omega_2$

 **NOTE:**
-- For the implementation in C++, we'll use the Eigen.
-Eigen is a C++ template library for linear algebra.
+- For the implementation in C++, we use Eigen.
+Eigen is a powerfull C++ library for linear algebra.

 ## Deriving the Kinematic Model